fredhohman/awesome-mathematical-notation-design/README.md

 * Color and variable replacement for arithmetic programming: http://glench.com/LegibleMathematics/
 * Color and annotation for direct current resistivity problem: https://row1.ca/pixels-and-their-neighbors
 * Blog post with small collection: https://agilescientific.com/blog/2020/2/25/visual-explanations-of-mathematics

+## Contributing
+* Please check for duplicates first.
+* Submit a PR with a small justification for the inclusion.
+Thanks for your suggestions!

+## License
+MIT